merkatorgis/docker4gis/docs/README.md

 branch), a required check has to be run successfully, before the PR enters a "mergeable" state.
 This automated check verifies that the component's new code can still be built.

-As a protective measure, the check won't run automatically when the PR comes from a fork of a user thas isn't a "collaborator" in the base component repo.
-In that case, the check is to be triggered by a collaborator through a comment (`/azp run`) on the PR.

 When a PR gets merged, another trigger automatically starts a pipeline that creates the component's new version, as described